Abellpythin/Group-5_netwoking_Term-Project/ReadMe/README.md

 > function.
 The first user needs to start their server THEN WAIT for
 > the second client to connect their server.
 Only then should the first
 > client attempt to connect to the second client
+> - Every file is sent through bits
+> - The user has these available options
+> - 1.
+View Available Peers in Network
+>   2. View Available Files in Network
+>   3. Download Available Files

 ## Notes for Brejon
 > When the first client starts the P2P network, they are required to only